xabbu42/Master/arbeit.md

 subset $A ⊆ CS$ such that $A := {c_0{:}A(c_1), ..., c_{n-1}{:}A(c_0)}$.
 \End{definition}

-The following theorem from @brezhnev2006 [31] shows that self-referential constant specifications are necessary to realize S4:
+The following theorem from @brezhnev2006 [31] and @kuznets2010 [650]
+shows that self-referential constant specifications are necessary to realize S4:

 \Begin{theorem}
-The S4 theorem $¬□(P ∧ ¬□P)$ can not be realized without a directly self-referential constant specification.
+The S4 theorem $¬□¬(S → □S)$ can not be realized without a directly self-referential constant specification.
 \End{theorem}

-We will not reproduce this general result but use the provided formula as an example for an inherently self-referential S4 formula.
+We will not reproduce this general result but use the logicaly equivalent formula $¬□(P ∧ ¬□P)$ as an example for an inherently self-referential S4 formula.
+Notice that it does not directly follow from the above theorem that $¬□(P ∧ ¬□P)$ can only be realized with a self-referential constant specification, as justification terms do not necessary apply to logicaly equivalent formulas.
+Still it should be fairly straightforward to show that $¬□(P ∧ ¬□P)$ is inherently self-referential by translating a justification term for the outer $□$ occurrance in $¬□(P ∧ ¬□P)$ to a justification term for the outer $□$ in $¬□¬(S → □S)$ using the logical equivalence of $P ∧ ¬□P$ and $¬(S → □S)$.

+TODO Moore Sentence

 Looking at the G3s proof for $¬□(P ∧ ¬□P)$ and the realization of that proof in figure \ref{proofs}, we can see why a self referential proof term like the used term $t$ for the propositional tautology $P ∧ ¬t⋅x{:}P → P$ is necessary.
-In order to prove $¬□(P ∧ ¬□P)$ one needs to disprove
-$P ∧ ¬□P$ at some point which means one has to prove $□P$.
-The only way to prove $□P$ is using $□(P ∧ ¬□P)$ as an assumption on the left.
-This leads to the situation that the proof introduces $□$ by a
+In order to prove $¬□(P ∧ ¬□P)$ one needs to disprove $P ∧ ¬□P$ at some point which means one has to prove $□P$.
+The only way to prove $□P$ is using
-$(⊃ □)$ rule where the same family already occurs on the left.
+$□(P ∧ ¬□P)$ as an assumption on the left.
+This leads to the situation that the proof introduces $□$ by a $(⊃ □)$ rule where the same family already occurs on the left.
 As the following chapters will show formally such a situation is actually necessary for the self-referentiality of an S4 formula.

 \begin{figure} \caption{proof for $¬□(P ∧ ¬□P)$} \label{proofs}
 \begin{longtable}{cc}